 In this case, as the companies are usually competitors, care must be taken as to how and when relevant information is shared.

-In vertical integration, a distinction is made between fordward integration (the company moves closer to the final consumer) and backward integration (the company moves closer to the initial supplier).
-Mergers or acquisitions of this type are carried out for different reasons, for example:
+In vertical integration, a distinction is made between fordward integration (the company moves closer to the final consumer) and backward integration (the company moves closer to the original supplier).
+Mergers or acquisitions The reasons for this are different, for example:

 When the acquiring company is interested in expanding into another geographic area by acquiring a company in the same activity/sector.
 In such cases, it is important to have a good understanding of the extent to which the local market requires a different approach.